Michael Schultz: Life and career

+On May 31, 1982, the television film Benny's Place premiered.
+The story is based on play that was also directed on stage by Schultz.
+Louis Gossett Jr. accepted the lead role for the opportunity to work with Schultz.
+In it Gossett plays an older man pushing retirement who is asked to trained a replacement for his position at the steel mill where he works.

+In 1985, Schultz also directed the classic martial arts film, The Last Dragon, starring Taimak and Vanity.

+On July 23, 1986, Michael Schultz formed his own production company Crystalite Productions, with his wife Gloria Schultz, and wanted to start producing three features in development.

+In 1987, he directed the screwball comedy Disorderlies starring the rap group The Fat Boys.

 More recently, Schultz has worked in television, piloting episodes of such style-conscious series as The Young Indiana Jones Chronicles and Picket Fences as well as an abundance of TV movies.

 In 1991, Schultz was inducted into the Black Filmmakers Hall of Fame.

 Personal life

 Schultz married Gloria Jones in Brooklyn, New York in 1965.
 As an actress, his wife is known professionally as Lauren Jones; in non-acting capacities, she is known as Gloria Schultz.
 The couple has two children.